EliteGreyIT67/Universal-Pet-Microchip-Lookup-Tool/README.md

 Contributions are welcome!

 - **Bug Reports:** Open an issue if you find a bug.
-- **UI/UX Improvements:** Suggest enhancements.
+- **UI/UX Improvements:** Suggest enhancements to the interface or workflow.
 - **Data Corrections:** If you have *official* updated info, open an issue or PR.
-- **Volunteer:** The “MICROCHIP FORMAT GUIDE” mentions “Microchip Hunters” — see [Microchip Hunters forum](https://forum.microchiphelp.com/microchip-hunters.html).
+- **Volunteer:** To help trace chips for found pets, contact The Microchip Hunters via [MicrochipHelp.com](MicrochipHelp.com).

 ### How to Contribute